Vlad6422/VUT_IPK_Client/Readme.md

 It will not describe over and over again what happens in the tests, it is clearly visible from the name of the test, input, output, discord snapshot, wireshark snapshot and all additional files saved in the directory with the tests.

+In Tcp you can check right packets order via text in Wireshark Flow, there you will be seen wireshark packets in ASCII symbols,also you can check it yourself via .pcapng file.
+In UDP section i will not write all bytes in text, that takes place and show nothing.
+In evety Udp test you can see discord screenshot to see that packets correctly processed and wireshark to control count of send pakets, count of recieved/send CONFIRM.
+I checked count, so i Will not write that we have 10 packets send and 10 CONFIRMS recieved.
+More specific test like error handling from server,dublicates,resending packets to server atd will be test it next tests section.

 Every test have structure like **Protocol-PacketType, stdin, stdout, image from Reference Discord Server, Wireshark Screenshot(with pcapng file in directory), for TCP I added FLOW in text**.
 Stdin and Stdout is links to txt files in directory, they are mostly same and was used during auto testing, dont see reasons to copy-paste it 10 times.
 All results in text/captured packets/images and so on can be finded in directory **tests**.

 Based on the comments on the forum about using images, they will be used only in tests with the REFERENCE server to show the correct processing of packets by it.
 In further tests, all examples and results will be in text.